slab/quill/docs/docs/configuration.md

 DOM Element or a CSS selector for a DOM Element, specifying which container has the scrollbars (i.e. `overflow-y: auto`), if is has been changed from the default `ql-editor` with custom CSS.
 Necessary to fix scroll jumping bugs when Quill is set to [auto grow](/playground/#autogrow) its height, and another ancestor container is responsible from the scrolling.

-#### strict

-Default: `true`

-Some improvements and modifications, under a strict interpretation of semver, would warrant a major version bump.
-To prevent small changes from inflating Quill's version number, they are disabled by this `strict` flag.
-Specific changes can be found in the [Changelog](https://github.com/quilljs/quill/blob/master/CHANGELOG.md) and searching for "strict".
-Setting this to `false` opts into potential future improvements.

 #### theme

 Name of theme to use.
 The builtin options are "bubble" or "snow".
 An invalid or falsy value will load a default minimal theme.
 Note the theme's specific stylesheet still needs to be included manually.
 See [Themes](/docs/themes/) for more information.